Adobe-Consulting-Services/adobe-consulting-services.github.io/acs-aem-commons/pages/maven.md

 # {{ page.title }}

 ACS AEM Commons should be included as a Maven dependency on in your AEM project.
-The instructions for adding ACS AEM Commons to your project varies by the version fo ACS AEM Commons you are using.
+The instructions for adding ACS AEM Commons to your project varies by the type of AEM and version of ACS AEM Commons you are using.

 Please refer to [Compatibility](/acs-aem-commons/pages/compatibility.html) to check which version of ACS AEM Commons is compatible with your version of AEM.